Netflix/metaflow-ui/docs/plugin-system.md

 ## How plugins works

-Each plugin must have html file as an entrypoint.
-This html is rendered to iframe to certain spot within UI.
-Plugin can also have javascript and css files.
+Each plugin must have an HTML file as an entrypoint.
+This HTML is rendered to an iframe at a certain spot within the UI.
+Plugins can also have javascript and CSS files.

-Basic plugin could be something like
+A basic plugin could be something like

 ```html
 <!DOCTYPE html>